junxit/us-congress-code/title-25/chapter-14/sec-564i.md

 section: 564i
 ---

 # § 564i.
-Transfer of federally owned property
+Omitted

-The Secretary is authorized, in his discretion, to transfer to the tribe or any member or group of members thereof any federally owned property acquired, withdrawn, or used for the administration of the affairs of the tribe which he deems necessary for Indian use, or to transfer to a public or nonprofit body any such property which he deems necessary for public use and from which members of the tribe will derive benefit.
+## Notes

-## Source credit
+### Codification

-(Aug.
+Section, act Aug.
 13, 1954, ch.
 732, § 10, 68 Stat.
-721.)
+721, which authorized the Secretary of the Interior to transfer to the tribe or to a public or nonprofit body any federally owned property deemed necessary for Indian use, was omitted from the Code as being of special and not general application.